 Note that the foreigner's home country or immigration status have no bearing on whether he/she gets refugee status.

 In order to apply to become a refugee, the foreigner must obtain a referral notice from the U.S. Refugee Admissions Program (USRAP).
-Afterwards, he/she must complete a refugee application.
+Afterward, he/she must complete a refugee application.

 Applicants may include the following family members in their refugee applications:

 Refugee applicants usually have to submit to an interview with an officer of the U.S. Citizenship and Immigration Services (USCIS).
 The officer will determine whether the foreigner is "fit" for resettlement as a refugee in California.